innative-sdk/innative/README.md

 The primary source of documentation for inNative is the [GitHub Wiki](https://github.com/innative-sdk/innative/wiki), which lists all the externally accessible functions and how to use them.
 This wiki *should* be kept up to date, but always double-check the source code comments if something seems amiss.
 Feel free to [file an issue](https://github.com/innative-sdk/innative/issues/new) if there is misleading or missing documentation.

 ## Installing
 Precompiled binaries for Windows are provided in [releases](https://github.com/innative-sdk/innative/releases) for those who do not want to build from source.
-The SDK is portable and can be unzipped to any directory, but can also be installed and registered on the target system.
-The provided installers will register the SDK with the system, which enables dynamic loaders to find the runtime, and register it as a `.wasm`, `.wat` and `.wast` file extension handler on windows.
-Even if you did not use an installer, you can always install a portable version by running `innative-cmd.exe -i` on windows or `./innative-cmd -i` on linux.
-Read the wiki articles for [the SDK](https://github.com/innative-sdk/innative/wiki/Install-the-SDK) and [the Redistributable](https://github.com/innative-sdk/innative/wiki/Install-the-Redistributable-Package) for more information.
+The provided installers will register the runtime with the system, which enables dynamic loaders to find the runtime, and register it as a `.wasm`, `.wat` and `.wast` file extension handler on windows.
+Even if you did not use an installer, you can always install a portable version by running `innative-cmd.exe -i` on windows.
+Read the wiki articles for [the Redistributable](https://github.com/innative-sdk/innative/wiki/Install-the-Redistributable-Package) for more information.

-For those building from source on Windows, we use a [vcpkg fork](https://github.com/Fundament-Software/vcpkg) pinned to LLVM 13 to handle dependencies.
-On Linux, you can either use the provided nix flake, or install LLVM using your package manager - this may require python depending on how you configure LLVM.
-Regardless of how dependencies are resolved, Linux users should use cmake to build the project (the nix flake will do this for you).
+For Linux, you should use cmake to install the binaries after they have been compiled.
+See below for instructions on building from source.

 ### Command Line Utility
 The inNative SDK comes with a command line utility with many useful features for webassembly developers.